 Where to eat

 Starting off casual, try the best bakery in Pelion- Korbas, Milies –and taste the delicious eliopsomo (olive bread).
 Run by the same family for three generations the bakery is famous for its cheese bread, biscuits, pies, and homemade pasta.

 El Resto-Bar: Located in the Agapitos Villas this is a cozy spot serving up a variety of modern dishes and Greek-inspired cocktails and authentic spirits (Tsipouro being the main one).

 Taverna Paradisos: This traditional Greek tavern right on the sea offers a range of local dishes including meat and seafood.

 Anapodo Platani: A creative and modern restaurant, this is the place to go if you want to try some Modern Greek cuisine.

 Dipnosofistis Restaurant Bar: Has been operating since 1992 on the old road that leads to Mylopotamos beach, at a beautiful estate covered with fruit trees and plants.

 Kardamo: With wonderfully rustic decor, this tavern is nicely situated on the hillside of Markinitsa, with splendid views way down from the mountains to the seaside of Volos.

 Taverna Meintani: The locals refer to this taverna as Niki’s (name of the owner) who has been cooking here for over two decades.
-Eating at Niki’s is like being invited into her cozy home; who grows all of her fruit and vegetables, before baking, stewing, or preserving them in sugar syrup.
+Eating at Niki’s is like being invited into her cozy home; she grows all of her fruit and vegetables, before baking, stewing, or preserving them in sugar syrup.